 Hyundai factory warranty coverage includes a 10-year/100,000-mile powertrain warranty, a 5-year/60,000-mile bumper-to-bumper warranty, and separate coverages for emissions and hybrid parts.

-The easiest way to check if your car is still under warranty is to get your vehicle identification number, also called your VIN.
-Once you have that, call a Hyundai dealer, preferably the dealership at which you purchased your car.
+The easiest way to check if your car is still under warranty is to get your vehicle identification number (VIN).
+Once you have that, call a Hyundai dealer – preferably the dealership at which you purchased your car.
 A staff member will be able to look up the vehicle’s purchase date in any department using your VIN and tell you what services have been performed and if or how much longer your car is covered.

 The Hyundai warranty is completely transferable, though there are certain exceptions.
-In the case of hybrid models, the Hybrid Battery Warranty for the life of the vehicle only applies to the original owner.
-Secondary owners will have hybrid battery coverage for 10 years or 100,000 miles, whichever occurs first.
-Also, if you are selling your Hyundai while it’s still under the 10-year/100,000-mile powertrain warranty, the warranty will be reduced to five years or 60,000 miles of coverage for the next owner.
+For hybrid models, the Hybrid Battery Warranty for the vehicle’s entire life only applies to the original owner.
+Secondary owners will have hybrid battery coverage for 10 years/100,000 miles.
+If you’re selling your Hyundai while it’s still under the 10-year/100,000-mile powertrain warranty, the warranty will be reduced to 5 years/60,000 miles of coverage for the next owner.

-Yes, all new Hyundais come with a bumper-to-bumper warranty of 5 years or 60,000 miles.
+Yes, all new Hyundais come with a bumper-to-bumper warranty that lasts 5 years or 60,000 miles – whichever comes first.
 This warranty covers almost any part failure under normal use due to factory defects and is transferable to secondary owners.

 A bumper-to-bumper warranty pays to replace factory-installed parts when they fail due to defects in workmanship or materials.
 This means a part that wears out naturally during use isn’t covered, nor is a part that failed due to misuse or environmental conditions.